supermarsx/sora-json-prompt-crafter/readme.md

 npm run dev
 ```
 Copy `.env.example` to `.env` and adjust the variables. `VITE_MEASUREMENT_ID` holds your Google Analytics ID and `VITE_DISABLE_ANALYTICS` disables tracking.
+`VITE_DISCLAIMER_URL` can be set to load the disclaimer from a different URL.
 Then open http://localhost:8080 in your browser.

 ### Docker